The Minimal Attached Eddy in Wall Turbulence: Statistical Foundations, Inverse Identification and Influence Kernels

 The attached eddy hypothesis is based on the principle that the physics and statistical properties of the logarithmic layer can be explained by considering geometrically self-similar eddies that extend from the wall.
-A key assumption is that the length scale of each individual eddy follows a probability distribution that is a function of the distance from the wall.
+A foundational assumption is that the length scale of each individual eddy follows a probability distribution that is a function of the distance from the wall.
 Hence, the term `attached' alludes to the fact that every eddy can be assumed to be randomly placed on the wall.
 The AEM is effectively an inviscid theory, yet the range of scales is set by the Reynolds number.

-A major advance was made by~\cite{woodcock2015statistical} (henceforth W\&M) who established a rigorous statistical foundation for AEM.
+A key advance was made by~\cite{woodcock2015statistical} (henceforth W\&M) who established a statistical foundation for AEM.
 They provide a complete derivation for {\em all} the velocity moments and demonstrate logarithmic scaling relationships therein.
 They were also able to provide expressions for the skewness and flatness of the wall-normal and spanwise fluctuations as a function of the Reynolds number.
 While variants of the AEM continue to be developed in the literature (e.g.~\cite{hwang2020attached}), we consider W\&M as the starting point of our exploration and exclusively consider zero pressure gradient boundary layers.
-Particularly, the following questions are addressed:
+The main contributions and guiding questions in this work are:

 \begin{enumerate}